marcelo-tibau/word-prediction/README.md

 For more information, check the report I wrote for the project at [Milestone Report - Data Science Project](https://rpubs.com/marcelo_tibau/252490)

-To predict I settled to Google's stupid backoff algorithm, a new smoothing method, that is inexpensive to train on large data sets and approaches the quality of Kneser-Ney Smoothing as the amount of training data increases.
+To predict, I settled to Google's stupid backoff algorithm, a smoothing method, that is inexpensive to train on large data sets and approaches the quality of Kneser-Ney Smoothing as the amount of training data increases.
 *Reference: Brants, Thorsten; Popat, Ashok C; Xu, Peng; Och, Franz J; Dean, Jeffrey.
 “Large language models in machine translation”.
 EMNLP/CoNLL.
 2007.*